Rishav123raj/Thinklet/README.md

-# Thniklet : An MCQ Generator Using Langchain and Gemini-2.0 Flash Model
+# Thinklet : An MCQ Generator Using Langchain and Gemini-2.0 Flash Model

 Thinklet is an MCQ Generator built using Python, Streamlit UI, Langchain and Gen AI model Gemini 2.0 Flash.

 # Features
-- A simple UI built using Streamlit for MCQ Generation.
+- A clean and interactive user interface is developed using Streamlit to facilitate seamless MCQ generation.
-- The site uses Langchain with two LLM chains for generating answer to the MCQ and validation of the answer.
+- The system employs LangChain with a dual-chain architecture — one chain for answer generation and another for answer validation.
-- Internally, it uses Gemini-2.0-Flash model for generation of possible MCQ questions.
+- Google Gemini-2.0 Flash model serves as the core LLM backend, responsible for creating high-quality MCQ questions.
-- At first, the user needs to upload a PDF or TXT file data file for getting the content on which the MCQ is to be generated.
+- Users can upload PDF or TXT files containing the content from which questions are to be generated.
-- Then, the user provides the name of the Subject, number of questions and the tone of questions.
+- After uploading, users specify the Subject Name, desired number of questions, and the tone/style of the MCQs.
-- The Gemini Model works internally and then generates set of questions along with answers.
+- The model processes the input and generates a set of well-structured MCQs along with validated answers.

 # Project Setup Guide
 - Clone the repo : ```https://github.com/Rishav123raj/Thinklet```
 - ```cd Thinklet```
-- ```pip install requirements.txt```
+- ```pip install -r requirements.txt```
 - Create a .env file including your GOOGLE_API_KEY
 - Run : ```streamlit run StreamlitAPP.py```

+# Requirements
+- Python latest version
+- Google Gemini Access with API Key
+- Langchain installation